Quick Start Guide

 - A website you'd like to view in the Trusted Web Activity.

 A Trusted Web Activity lets your Android App launch a full screen Browser Tab without any browser UI.
 This capability is restricted to websites that you own, and you prove this by setting up Digital Asset Links.
-Digital Asset Links consist essentially of a file on your website that points to your app and some metadata in your app that points to your website.
 We'll talk more about them later.